charliebeckstrand/gjendje/README.md

 ## Configure

 Sets global defaults for all state instances.
-Call once at app entry point.
+Call once at your app entry point.

 ```ts
 import { configure, state } from 'gjendje'